AppliedEnergistics/Applied-Energistics-2/guidebook.md

 and specify the name of the category.
 It will then display a list of all pages that declare to be part of that category.

+#### Sub Pages

+This tag will show a list of links to pages.
+The list will be sourced from the child-pages of the current page in the navigation-tree.
+If a specific page-id is given in the `id` attribute, the child-pages of that page will be shown instead.

+The list can be sorted alphabetically (by title) by adding `alphabetical={true}`.

+To show the icons associated with each navigation-node, supply `icons={true}`.
+This does not look very appealing if some child-pages have icons and others don't.

 #### Item Images

 To show an item, use: